-When to Send Save the Dates Based on Your Wedding
+Here’s EXACTLY When to Send Out Save the Dates, Based on Wedding Month

-As a rule of thumb save the date cards should be sent approximately 6 to 8 months before the wedding date.
-There is a little flexibility here: some couples wish to send them earlier: in some cases, as early as 9 to 12 months ahead of the wedding.
-This is a good idea if you’re having a destination wedding, but may be too early to send save the dates for most couples.
+As a rule of thumb, save the dates should be sent approximately 6 to 8 months before the wedding date.
+There is a little flexibility here: some couples wish to send them earlier, as soon as 9 to 12 months ahead of the wedding.
+This is a good idea if you’re having a destination wedding, but is too early for local weddings.

-I recommend sticking to the 6 to 8 month rule for most weddings.
-Here is the calculator for when you should send save the date cards, offering you a comfortable six to eight-month schedule based on your wedding month.
+Here is the calculator for when you should send yours out, offering you a comfortable six to eight-month schedule based on your wedding month.

 For most weddings, here is an accurate save the date calculator to use based on your wedding month.